suzcubed/balzacnetwork/README.md

 ## Planned Updates
-- Adjust node sizing to better reflect character frequency.
+- Adjust node sizing by weighted degree to better reflect corpus centrality.
 - Add filters for characters by number of appearances.
 - Continue data cleaning, pattern design, and reference extraction for the next batch of 50 characters.